christiansoucy/vmare-limacharlie/README.md

 ## Introduction

-For this Lab I created a simple virtual envrionment using two VMware virtual machines and LimaCharlie end point detection and response (EDR).
-I added a sensore to ingest log data from our target VM, dropped a C2 payload created with Sliver, observed telemetry from the EDR, detected adversarial movements, and crafted detection and response rules.
+In this lab, I set up a straightforward virtual environment by deploying two VMware virtual machines and implementing LimaCharlie Endpoint Detection and Response (EDR).
+Within this environment, I configured a sensor to efficiently gather log data from a specific target VM.
+Subsequently, I deployed a C2 payload generated with Sliver, closely monitored the telemetry data produced by the EDR system, identified potentially adversarial activities, and skillfully formulated rules for detection and response.

 ## Architecture